joshukraine/mac-bootstrap/README.md

 * iTerm hotkey window: &#8997;Space

-### How to personalize these dotfiles for your own use.
+### How to personalize Mac Bootstrap for your own use.

-No one else's dotfiles will ever be a perfect match for you.
+No one else's development setup will ever be a perfect match for you.
 That said, if your needs are close enough to mine, you might benefit from using the same shell scripts and overall structure, and just swapping out the particulars with your own.
 Here's my recommended approach to doing that:

 1) Fork this repo and clone your new fork to your local machine.